HomeBlog

 Best for:

-Growth leaders who care about ownership of the system after implementation
+• Growth leaders who care about keeping the system running on their own stack after implementation

 2. Directive